The 42 Amendment of Indian Constitution: Shaping India's Future

 The 42nd Amendment Act majorly affected the Indian legal system as a whole.
 It restricted the judiciary’s ability to contest constitutional modifications and emphasized Parliament’s supremacy.
 It also set up special courts to settle administrative disputes.
 And it expanded what the government could do during emergencies.
 The Amendment aimed to promote local self-governance to increase fairness, like reserving school and government spots for marginalized populations.
 However, many saw the 42nd Amendment as controversial.

-FAQs: 42 amendment of indian constitution
+FAQs: 42nd amendment of Indian constitution

 Why was the 42nd Amendment passed?